mvuckovic70/instaffo_task/README.md

   - `logistic_regression_model.pkl`: Pre-trained logistic regression model saved using `joblib`.

 - **notebooks/**:
-  - `instaffo.ipynb`: Jupyter notebook showing implementation steps from above.
+  - `instaffo_final.ipynb`: Jupyter notebook showing implementation steps from above.

 - **scripts/**:
   - `__init__.py`: An empty file to make this directory a Python package.
   - `search.py`: Contains the `Search` class which includes methods to match a single talent to a job and multiple talents to multiple jobs.
-  - `run_model.py`: Script to demonstrate how to load the model and use it to make predictions.
+  - `script.py`: Script to demonstrate how to load the model and use it to make predictions.

 - **utils/**:
   - `__init__.py`: An empty file to make this directory a Python package.